GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 This post may contain affiliate links.
 Please see my disclosure.

-This book is a MUST HAVE for teachers who want to develop compassion and kindness in their students.
-Many schools use this book as a basis for their school wide behavior plan.
+This book is a MUST-HAVE for teachers who want to develop compassion and kindness in their students.
+Many schools use this book as a basis for their school-wide behavior plan.
 In the past, I purchased a small bucket for each student to keep at his/her desks.
-Bucket filling behaviors were rewarded with tickets that could be used to purchase privileges in the classroom.
+Bucket-filling behaviors were rewarded with tickets that could be redeemed for classroom privileges.
 Conceptually, this book is brilliant because it concretizes the abstract nature of compassion and kindness.
-I love the concepts in this book so much that I created a product in my TPT store which includes ready to use printables and posters.
+I love the concepts in this book so much that I created a product in my TPT store, which includes ready-to-use printables and posters.
 Here is a small preview of the posters.
 Click here to view the whole product.

 This sweet story shows students that even small acts of kindness can help others feel included.
-This back to school book is versatile because of its appropriateness with a wide age range.
+This back-to-school book is versatile because it is appropriate for a wide age range.
 With brilliant illustrations depicting Adam, the invisible boy, Tracy Ludwig takes us on his journey to make friends.
-Just in time for back to school, this literature unit helps students understand that they have the tools to make a powerful impact on their classmates.back-to-school-books
+Just in time for back-to-school, this literature unit helps students understand that they have the tools to make a powerful impact on their classmates.

-This book is my newest favorite back to school book.
-Used for the first time last school year with my ESL groups, students were introduced to Unhei, a new student from Korea.
-We took a journey with Unhei as she came face to face with a new school in America, her fears of not being understood, and her ultimate decision to embrace her identity.
+This book is my newest favorite back-to-school book.
+Used for the first time last school year with my ESL groups, the activity introduced students to Unhei, a new student from Korea.
+We took a journey with Unhei as she came face-to-face with a new school in America, her fears of not being understood, and her ultimate decision to embrace her identity.
 This book fosters empathy, understanding, and compassion in its readers.
 Click here to view the literature unit that corresponds with The Name Jar.

 You might also be interested in these posts: